Ownfos/Tradungeon/README.md

 # TRADUNGEON
 #### TRADUNGEON is a survival dungeon trading game.
 You are trapped in a dungeon and there's only one way out.
-You must earn money and bribe the dragon that's keeping the dungeon's exit.
+You must earn money to prepare food and water for your journey towards the exit.
+Try to get out of this dungeon before it transforms itself into a completely new terrain.

 ## Core Gameplay Mechanics